syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Drill-Down-Support.md

 ### Rendering Treemap with specific drilldown level

-We have provided support to render treemap with drilled state based on the specified value from the below mentioned API.
+Treemap can be rendered with any level instead of initial level based on the specified value to the below properties,

 •	`DrillDownValue` – get the value of the tree map item to render initially.